Putting the spotlight on pediatric health equity

 Engaging health systems

-To understand where inequities might be present, Mi-CHEC prioritizes listening to the experts: those working in our healthcare systems who have knowledge and experiences in how care is delivered.
-Providers in pediatric care (e.g., doctors, nurses, social workers, staff), institutional leaders and families at each hospital are given the space to voice their concerns and help identify potential inequities.
+To understand where variation in care might be present, Mi-CHEC prioritizes listening to the experts: those working in our health-care systems who have knowledge and experiences in how care is delivered.
+Providers in pediatric care (e.g., doctors, nurses, social workers, staff), institutional leaders and families at each hospital are given the space to voice their concerns and help identify potential health inequities.
 Each group has a unique vantage point that can help surface key insights and identify potential areas that warrant assessment.
-Mi-CHEC shares information across sites so that partners at all hospitals can then work together to prioritize how to study potential inequities.
+Mi-CHEC shares information across sites so that partners at all hospitals can then work together to prioritize how to study potential health inequities.

-Mi-CHEC takes seriously the concerns, ideas and input of those working inside our hospitals when it comes to identifying inequities, but we do not stop there.
-We use these observations as a springboard for targeted research to examine whether inequities are systemic in nature, and if so, we measure their magnitude.
-The Mi-CHEC coordinating center provides the partner hospitals with expertise on the latest research and methods for assessing inequities to inform their research process.
+Mi-CHEC takes seriously the concerns, ideas and input of those working inside our hospitals when it comes to identifying any variation in care, but we do not stop there.
+We use these observations as a springboard for targeted research to examine whether those health inequities are pervasive, and if so, we measure their magnitude.
+The Mi-CHEC coordinating center provides the partner hospitals with expertise on the latest research and methods for assessing health inequities to inform their research process.
 At each hospital, staff with technical expertise retrieve and analyze data.
-Together, hospitals learn about best practices and how to overcome any challenges they face to conduct rigorous research about inequities in their system.
+Together, hospitals learn about best practices and how to overcome any challenges they face to conduct rigorous research about health inequities in their system.

 Data-driven change

-If inequities are confirmed through this rigorous process, Mi-CHEC is ready to act.
+If health inequities are confirmed through this rigorous process, Mi-CHEC is ready to act.
 Partners from each hospital work together and with experts in the MI-CHEC coordinating center to design quality improvement initiatives.
 Critical to this work, all quality improvement strategies are designed such that they can be measured and evaluated to assess impact.
 Each hospital implements quality improvement strategies targeted to their specific context, including collecting and evaluating data.
-Partners across hospitals share results to facilitate joint learning, adjust strategies and improve equity in the delivery of care across the collaborative.
+Partners across hospitals share results to facilitate joint learning, adjust strategies and improve quality of care across the collaborative.

-It is important to note that we do not believe that any inequities in care occur because of evil intent on the part of providers, staff or leadership.
-At Mi-CHEC, we recognize we all hold unconscious biases, and these biases are unlikely to disappear simply by taking a class, attending a town hall or reading a blog post.
-Our goal is to focus on systems of care rather than on individuals, and implement protocols and structural changes to achieve equitable care.
+It is important to note that we do not believe differences in care occur because of any evil intent on the part of providers or staff.
+At Mi-CHEC, our goal is to focus on systems rather than individuals and implement protocols and structural changes to achieve quality care for all children.

 A similar approach is taken when addressing safety in clinical care.
-Rather than blaming individuals, healthcare systems accept that humans are fallible, so transparent measurement is encouraged, and process improvement is the norm.
-For example, to reduce preventable infections by improving hand hygiene, in addition to education, protocols are put in place, e.g., hand-sanitizer dispensers are placed at each patient door to make it easy to do the best thing for patient care.
+Rather than blaming individuals, health-care systems accept that humans are fallible, so transparent measurement is encouraged and process improvement is the norm.
+For example, to reduce preventable infections by improving hand hygiene, in addition to education, protocols are used (e.g., hand-sanitizer dispensers are placed at each patient door) to make it easy to do the best thing for patient care.
 Drawing on the successes of this approach, we apply these same key principles to improve pediatric health equity.

 Impact